ice-leo/Clustering-Credit-Card-Users/README.md

   - One-Hot Encoding for: `BUSINESS_OWNER`, `DIGITAL_FLAG`, `INCOME_SOURCE`, `IDV_OR_ORG`, `GENDER`, `MARITAL_STATUS`.
   - Label Encoding for ordinal features: `EDUCATION`, `REGION`, `SUBSEGMENT` (Sethi, 2023).
 - Applied logarithmic transformation to reduce right-skewness and the impact of outliers (preferred by K-Means).
-- Standardized features using `StandardScaler` so all features are on the same scale (Ryzhkov, 2020).
+- Standardized features using `StandardScaler` in some trials and `MinMaxScaler` in other trials so all features are on the same scale (Ryzhkov, 2020).

 ### Clustering